Cement Distribution Terminals

 Figures 3 and 4 show a fluidized discharge hopper.
 When compared to Figure 3, the silo in Figure 4 has gained considerable capacity in cement storage by shifting the location of the loading spout to one side.
 Even though there is a slight cost of energy, it provides an attractive increase in the storage volume.

-Figure 3: Bin Fluidizer used to lower the hopper elevation
+Figure 3.
+Bin Fluidizer Used to Lower the Hopper Elevation

 The arrangement in Figure 4 provides the ability to install additional loading lanes.
 Likewise, this could be a two-silo arrangement with the cement transferred to a drive-through truck loading silo from a larger silo closer to the ground.
 It is important that the designer value engineer each of these arrangements and advise the client of the best arrangement based on the site conditions.